AN OVERVIEW OF OUR SOFTWARE COURSES

 Within the course page you will find the Assignments.

 Each assignment will describe the required files and quizzes.
-The full instructions for each assignment is available on Canvas.
 These pages give you detailed notes on how to do the work, and will call out any problems with the book's text.

 Always store your project files in a secure place, for the whole quarter.

 USB drives and portable hard drives are convenient ways to store working files.
 CD and DVD disks are a secure archive solution.
 You have 8 gigabytes of storage in your Network Account.
-(On your Desktop it is the icon with your name and a dollar sign.)
 Your Network Account is safe and available from any machine connected to the campus network.

-These courses require the students to have access to the software applications and the course textbook.
+These courses require students to have access to the software applications and the current course textbook.
 Due to the cost of the necessary software, we do not promote these courses as online.
 If students have the software off-campus, they can do all the work online.
-The answer is, they can function as online courses.
+The short answer is... they can function as online courses.

 The term “arranged” you see in the catalog refers to you arranging your own schedule.
 You work around your schedule; there are no required meetings.
 Your instructor is available during the weekdays if you need help, but you aren't required to work at any specific times.